leadedge/ofxWinMenu/README.md

 The advanced example includes an About dialog, Version information and a custom modeless dialog with controls.
 See resource.h and resource.rc.

-Examine resource.h to modify version information.
+Examine resource.rc to modify version information.

-resource.rc can be modified using a resource editor such as [ResEdit](http://www.resedit.net) or by Microsoft Visual Studio.
+resource.rc can be modified using a resource editor such as [ResEdit](http://www.resedit.net) or by Microsoft Visual Studio or with the source code editor.
 If the edition of Visual Studio does not include resource editing, RH click on resource.rc, "Open with" and "C++ source code editor".

-The Dialog procedures AboutDlgProc and OptionsDlgProc have to be changed as well to handle any different controls.
+The Dialog procedures AboutDlgProc and OptionsDlgProc have to be changed to handle any additional controls.

 Resedit may include "richedit.h" to resource.rc.
 This can be removed if it causes warning RC4011.